-- Projects must take place solely in the Borough of Broxtowe. - Organisations must be constituted and hold an organisational bank account. - Organisations must be able to spend their grant allocation by no later than 31 March 2025. - Funding will not be available before 2 April 2024. - Projects cannot be funded where there is a statutory duty to provide them. - Funding must not be used to replace existing funding sources. - Funding must enable activity to take place that would not otherwise happen, or to increase the scope, scale or intensity of activity.
+- Projects must take place solely in the Borough of Broxtowe. - Organisations must be constituted and hold an organisational bank account. - Organisations must be able to spend their grant allocation by no later than 31 March 2026. - Funding will not be available before 30 June 2025, any spending ahead of grant contracts being signed cannot be claimed. - Projects cannot be funded where there is a statutory duty to provide them. - Funding must not be used to replace existing funding sources. - Funding must enable activity to take place that would not otherwise happen, or to increase the scope, scale or intensity of activity. - Previous unsuccessful applicants are welcome to re-apply, with the same or a different project.
+Our previous grant funds were significantly over-subscribed, so that many eligible projects could not be supported.